Walther Bothe was born on January 8, 1891, at Oranienburg, near Berlin.

 From 1908 until 1912 he studied physics at the University of Berlin, where he was a pupil of Max Planck, obtaining his doctorate just before the outbreak of the 1914-1918 war.
 From 1913 until 1930 he worked at the Physikalisch-Technische Reichsanstalt in the same city, becoming a Professor Extraordinary in the University there.
 In 1930 he was appointed Professor of Physics, and Director of the Institute of Physics at the University of Giessen.

-In 1932 he was appointed Director of the Institute of Physics at the University of Heidelberg, in succession to Philipp Lenard, becoming in 1934 Director of the Institute of Physics at the Max Planck Institute for Medical Research in that city.
+In 1932 he was appointed Director of the Institute of Physics at the University of Heidelberg, in succession to Philipp Lenard, becoming in 1934 Director of the Institute of Physics at the Kaiser Wilhelm Institute for Medical Research (re-established in 1948 as Institute of Physics at the Max Planck Institute for Medical Research) in that city.
 At the end of the Second World War, when this Institute was taken over for other purposes, Bothe returned to the Department of Physics in the University, where he taught until the illness which had handicapped him for several years compelled him to restrict the scope of his work.
 He was able, however, to supervise the work of the Institute of Physics in the Max Planck Institute and he continued to do this until his death in Heidelberg on February 8, 1957.

 Bothe’s scientific work coincided with the opening up of the vast field of nuclear physics and the results he obtained led to new outlooks and methods.